Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Background

 An important question is therefore how much information about the kinetic equations and parameters can be obtained from an experimental measurement.
 Since a key aspect of experimental measurements in modern biological science is the study of the functions of specific genes, the answer to the above question is also important for understanding the role of each gene within the components of a biological system.

 In plant developmental biology, a major challenge is to understand how plant growth is coordinated by interacting hormones and genes.
-Previously, a hormonal crosstalk network model - which describes how three hormones (auxin, ethylene and cytokinin) and the associated genes coordinate to regulate Arabidopsis root development - was constructed by iteratively combining regulatory relationships derived from experimental data and mathematical modelling \cite{MEAHCA, IPPHCARD, SMHCA, MPHG, MAPCC, RPPI}.
+Previously, a hormonal crosstalk network model - which describes how three hormones (auxin, ethylene and cytokinin) and the associated genes coordinate to regulate Arabidopsis root development - was constructed by iteratively combining regulatory relationships derived from experimental data and mathematical modelling \citep{MEAHCA, IPPHCARD, SMHCA, MPHG, MAPCC, RPPI}.
 However, for the mathematical model to best link with Arabidopsis root development, it is necessary to understand the parameter space of the model and identify all acceptable parameter combinations.
-Little is known about how the identifiability of acceptable parameter space of a model is related to specific experimental data.
-Therefore, this work explores the dependence of acceptable parameter space of a complex model of hormonal crosstalk \cite{IPPHCARD, SMHCA, MPHG, MAPCC, RPPI} on experimental measurements by employing Bayesian history matching techniques \cite{CSBS, GFBUA, BLUAORBMCE, HMERCMPS, BUCSBM}.
+Little is known about how acceptable parameter combinations of a model can be identified in light of specific experimental data.
+Therefore, this work explores how the acceptable parameter space of a complex model of hormonal crosstalk \citep{IPPHCARD, SMHCA, MPHG, MAPCC, RPPI} is assessed given experimental measurements by employing Bayesian history matching techniques \citep{CSBS, GFBUA, BLUAORBMCE, AHMMR, SSHMSS}.
 Additionally, we utilise these techniques to analyse how learning about the functions of a gene through particular relevant experiments can inform us about acceptable model parameter space.